Emergent non-Markovianity and dynamical quantification of the quantum switch: Information Loss and the Measure of quantum SWITCH

 \proof The generalized Pauli channel for a $d$-dimensional quantum system can be represented by the following map \citep{genPauli},

 where $W_{kl}=\sum_{m=0}^{d-1}\omega^{mk}\ket{m}\bra{m+l}$ with $\omega =e^{2\pi i/d}$ are the unitary Weyl operators.
 The Weyl operators satisfy the following well-known properties:

 where the indices are modulo-$d$ integers.
 For such channels, the maximally mixed state $\frac{\mathbb{I}}{d}$ is the fixed point.
 We show that the maximally mixed state remains the fixed point after the action of the QS.
-The reduced representation of the action of the QS over a generalised Pauli channel can be written as
+The local effect of the action of the QS on the system qubit undergoing a Pauli depolarising dynamics can be written as

 Using these relations and the properties of dummy indices $k,l,r,s$, we get

 Therefore,

 which proves the statement. \\